lifeisstillgood/softwaremind/docs/newbook/intro.rst

 and word2vec

+Journalism and the training data
+————

 timeline is the problem - sympathy for facebook because how dontounorgnaise timeline ? cannot show eveything - cannot shownjust friends because broing so whats the algorithm
 ? ask a go ernment they dont say just say "dont destroy democeacy" but perhaps problem is "timeline" - dont do timeline do education or agent with best interet s of the user

+Org chnage
+—————————-

 Institutions sustain *themselves* or rather the jobs of the controlling minds of the institution.
 Today’s Catholic Church would be viewed by its founders as some kind of uber-hippy bunch of democratic maniacs out to destroy civilisation.